 This leads to the following conclusion for a circular polarized array:

-- Place the 4 patches 1 effective wavelength apart (centre to centre).
+- Place the 4 patches 1 to 1.25 effective wavelength (in air) apart (centre to centre).

 - To combine 4 transmission lines and get a 50 Ohm drive impedance, each line should be 200 Ohm (like 4 resistors in parallel) at the coaxial connector, OR